michelle-hwang/intro-to-bioinformatics/transcriptomics/lab-transcriptomics-01.md

 #### Adapter Removal and Quality Trimming

 Before assembling, the adapters must be removed from sequences.
 A popular program used for this is [trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) or [cutadapt](https://cutadapt.readthedocs.io/en/stable/), which are both available on the comuputing cluster.
+Each has extensive documentation so there are plenty of nice instructions to guide you through.
 Our data set is already trimmed, so we can skip this step.

 #### Removal of Artifacts